 Right Relationship with Indigenous Peoples: Resources for Engagement

-At New England Friends' Annual Sessions in 2020, we engaged with our need to work in a more focused and intentional way towards right relationship with Indigenous Peoples in our region.
+At New England Friends' Annual Sessions in 2020 and 2021, we engaged with our need to work in a more focused and intentional way towards right relationship with Indigenous Peoples in our region.

-Also in the downloads section below, you will find resources to support you and your meeting in discernment and next steps as we move towards right relationship as individuals and local worshipping communities.
+Also in the downloads section below, you will find resources to support you and your meeting in engagement and next steps as we move towards right relationship as individuals and local worshipping communities.

 A small group of Friends have been appointed to shepherd and support this initiative.
-To be connected with them, please contact firstname.lastname@example.org.
+To be connected with them, please send an email.
 As meetings share back how they are engaging with this work, we will share what we have heard here so that it can serve as a source of inspiration and fruitful connection.

-This letter was written on behalf of Friends in New England in 2020 and will be brought forward for approval at our annual Sessions in August, 2021
+This letter was written on behalf of Friends in New England in 2020 and was approved at our annual Sessions in August 2021

 Suggested next steps for monthly meetings seeking to move towards right relationship with Native Americans